-Almost anything can be grown in raised vegetable beds, they are perfect for an organic kitchen garden but can also be used to create a fantastic tiered ornamental shrub and flower garden.
+Almost anything can be grown in raised vegetable beds.
+They are perfect for an organic kitchen garden, but can also be used to create a fantastic tiered ornamental shrub and flower garden.

 Planting By Height

-Taller vegetables like peas, beans, peppers, and brussels sprouts will begin to overshadow shorter crops like lettuce and radishes etc depriving them of the sun.
-The best position for your raised beds is facing south with the tallest crops placed at the northerly end of the bed.
+Arrange crops at planting time to ensure smaller plants aren't having the sun blocked by taller plants.
+If you plant a range of vegetables, for instance, in a raised garden, the plants will reach maturity at about the same time.
+Taller vegetables like peas, beans, peppers, and brussels sprouts will begin to overshadow shorter crops like lettuce and radishes etc, depriving them of the sun.
+The best position for your raised beds is facing south, with the tallest crops placed at the northerly end of the bed.

 Portable Raised Planters / Containers

-If your garden isn't large enough to grow in raised beds you can still grow a surprising amount of fruit and vegetables using smaller containers.
-We also supply mobile raised beds which can be moved around a small garden to achieve maximum exposure to sunlight or to move to one side when entertaining.
+If your garden isn't large enough to grow in raised beds, you can still grow a surprising amount of fruit and vegetables using smaller containers.
+We also supply mobile raised beds which can be moved around a small garden to achieve maximum exposure to sunlight, or to move to one side when entertaining.

 Help and advice

 Please feel free to contact us if you need any help and advice with your growing, we are happy to help anyone interested in growing whether our customers or not!